 What is Help Desk?

-Help Desk is a webcomic that is published (theoretically) five days a week, Monday through Friday.
-It is a "tech comic" or "geek comic" that focuses on the excesses of and the corruption in the Computer Industry, in a (hopefully) humorous fashion.
+Help Desk is a webcomic that was published (theoretically) five days a week, Monday through Friday.
+It is a “tech comic” or “geek comic” that focuses on the excesses of and the corruption in the Computer Industry, in a (hopefully) humorous fashion.
 It’s mostly retired, though I reserve the right to add to it now and again, when I feel like it.

 Oh, so it’s a “Microsoft Sucks” comic.